GavinMallott/8-bit-conversions/README.md

   * convert.py
   * conversions.py

-## convert.py:
+## convert.py

  The convert.py file provides the Convert class.

  This class is used to convert between binary, hexadecimal, decimal, and ascii values.
-All values are expected as " "-speparated strings of 8-bit characters e.g. "00001111 10101010", "F0 5E", "129 255", "Hello There".
+All values are expected as " "-speparated strings of 8-bit characters e.g. `"00001111 10101010", "F0 5E", "129 255", "Hello There"`.
 Convert also includes bitwise operations: and, or, xor, not (invert) and bitwise shifts.
 Initialize the Convert object with `convert = Convert()`.

 #### Examples:
 <details><summary>Creating Binary Numbers</summary>